Orifice Flow Calculator

 Defaults: 6-inch round sharp-edged orifice, 4 ft of water head, Cd = 0.61.

-The discharge coefficient combines the contraction coefficient (jet shrinks below the orifice area, called the vena contracta) and the velocity coefficient (real velocity less than ideal due to friction).
-For most engineering work with sharp-edged orifices, Cd = 0.61 is the standard.
+The discharge coefficient Cd = Cc · Cv combines the contraction coefficient (how much the jet shrinks below the orifice area — the vena contracta) and the velocity coefficient (velocity reduction due to friction).

 Free vs. submerged orifice